 MintMCP offers two complementary products for AI governance.
 The MCP Gateway centralizes MCP server deployment, authentication, and access control for tools connecting AI assistants to enterprise data.
 The LLM Proxy monitors and controls coding agents specifically, tracking tool calls, bash commands, and file access from clients like Cursor and Claude Code.
 Organizations often deploy both: the Gateway for enterprise-wide MCP governance and the Proxy for developer tool oversight.

-MintMCP maintains SOC 2 Type II attestation with ongoing compliance monitoring.
+MintMCP is SOC 2 Type II audited, with continuous compliance monitoring.
 The platform provides complete audit trails logging every MCP interaction, access request, and configuration change.
-Healthcare organizations should validate HIPAA requirements separately, and GDPR-oriented support should be reviewed based on audit logging and deployment-specific data-handling requirements.
+MintMCP is compliant with HIPAA standards, and customers handling protected health information can request HIPAA documentation.
+GDPR-oriented support should be reviewed based on audit logging, data handling, and deployment-specific requirements.
 These built-in governance features can streamline security review for regulated industries.

 Can MintMCP integrate with existing enterprise identity providers for user authentication?